-Real Science 4 Kids was created by Dr. Rebecca Keller in response to the needs she discovered while home educating her own children.
+Real Science 4 Kids was created by Dr. Rebecca Keller in response to the needs she discovered while homeschooling her own children.
 Because of her strong background in science (Ph.D. in biophysical chemistry and former research assistant professor), Dr. Keller wanted a secular science curriculum with solid content that children would enjoy.
 Not finding what she wanted, she decided to create it herself—and it's not just one program, but two: the Focus On series that I review here and the Exploring the Building Blocks of Science series.
 (Some information is repeated in both reviews because of common features.)

 Each course covers a lot of material and gives a solid introduction to the topic.
 Instruction is supported by plenty of colorful illustrations.
 Occasionally, there are activity suggestions within the lesson plans that relate topics to other academic subject areas such as math and language arts.

 All of the textbooks follow a similar general outline that begins with the history of its core scientific discipline in the first chapter and the tools used for its study in the second.
-(Students learn about the scientific method through both the textbooks and the laboratory activities.)
+(Students learn about the scientific method through both textbooks and laboratory activities.)
 The rest of the textbook’s chapters each address a specific topic within the discipline.
 For instance, Focus On: Elementary Biology covers the nature of life, how different life forms are categorized, the cell, and all sorts of living creatures from viruses and bacteria to plants and animals.

 Each chapter concludes with a summary and a section of questions labeled “Some Things to Think About.”
 Some of the questions have predictable answers, while others are open ended.
 There are no answer keys for these questions.

-The elementary level textbooks are challenging, especially if you use them with students below third grade.
-While the explanations are simplified for younger children, the elementary textbooks include words and terms, such as acid-base reaction, indicators, chromatography, chloroplast, protozoa, and paramecium (Focus On: Elementary Biology and Focus On: Elementary Chemistry).
+The elementary-level textbooks are challenging, especially if you use them with students below third grade.
+While the explanations are simplified for younger children, the elementary textbooks include words and terms such as acid-base reaction, indicators, chromatography, chloroplast, protozoa, and paramecium (Focus On: Elementary Biology and Focus On: Elementary Chemistry).

 Personally, I’d probably start the elementary courses in second grade since younger children are unlikely to have the reading or writing skills to be able to complete the laboratory notebook or the study notebook without a lot of assistance.
 Gifted students might begin the courses at younger ages.